Share Controls Web Component

 I love that this concept of HTML Web Components is having a moment right now.
 I've built a couple of Web Components in this model in the past, but never really knew what to call them.
 I think HTML Web Components is a great term and has already done so much to improve the general awareness of Web Components.
 As Chris mentioned in their post, this approach is quickly becoming my preferred way of writing encapsulated JavaScript functionality with progressive enhancement.

-1. Currently, only Safari and Edge support the native share API
+1. Currently, only Safari and Edge have support for the native share API